Kequc/couch-recliner/docs/couch.md

 ### CACHE_IDS_COUNT =

 By default your couch instance will cache 10 ids at a time.
 You can set this to any number you like.
-Internally this library just uses the built in `{db}/_uuids` utility.
+Internally this method uses the built in `{db}/_uuids` utility.

 Change this variable to request fewer or more ids when needed from the database.